-    (If you don’t have Remote Desktop Services installed, please install them from Add Roles and Features.)
+(If you don’t have Remote Desktop Services installed, you can install them from Add Roles and Features.)

 Step 4.
 Click on Tasks and select “Publish RemoteApp Programs.”
-Then select “Time Doctor” from the list of programs and click Publish.
+Then, from the list of programs, select “Time Doctor” and click Publish.

 That’s it!
 Now when your remote users connect to this server, they’ll see the Time Doctor desktop app on their desktop.